 What Will You Learn?

-- Play comping, soloing, and walking bass studies over every jazz blues variation.
+- Play chord comping, soloing, and walking bass studies over every jazz blues variation.

-- How to play single-note and chord licks in the style of legendary jazz guitarists, including Pat Metheny, Pat Martino, Joe Pass, Charlie Christian, and others.
+- How to play single-note and chord licks in the style of legendary jazz guitarists such as Pat Metheny, Pat Martino, Joe Pass, Charlie Christian, and others.

 - How to play chords and chord licks in the style of Freddie Green, Joe Pass, Lenny Breau and Ed Bickert.